CoderJoe82/untitledrpg/README.md

 # untitledrpg
 Using AI to help mentor me to make an rpg game so I learn how to do this with assitance and not being handed direct code.

+V-0.0.16
+---
+Added resistance progression to each class currently in the game.
+Finished the refactors to the race selection phase.
+It is complete

 V-0.0.15
 ---
 No real updates.
 This is just lots of refactoring